Human Rights & Duties

 Human rights and duties regarding the purchase of property

 Sellers and others have a duty not to discriminate regarding the purchase of property.
-This includes a duty to take all reasonable steps to avoid a negative effect based on a personal characteristic.
+This includes a duty to take all reasonable steps to avoid a negative effect based on a ground of discrimination.
 This is called the “duty to accommodate”.

 Learn more:

-- What poor treatment is discrimination regarding the purchase of property?
+- What do I need to show to make a discrimination complaint about the purchase of property?

 - Who can be a respondent to a purchase of property complaint?

-- How can poor treatment regarding the purchase of property be justified?
+- How can a seller or other person justify their conduct regarding the purchase of property be justified?
 (Defence)

-Intercom systems, access to the building, rules about flooring, balconies, and window coverings
+For example: Intercom systems, access to the building, rules about flooring, balconies, and window coverings.

-Stratas and others have a duty not to discriminate regarding the services a strata provides to its owners.
-This includes a duty to take all reasonable steps to avoid a negative effect based on a personal characteristic.
-This is called the “duty to accommodate”.
+Stratas and others have a duty not to discriminate regarding a strata’s services.
+This includes a duty to take all reasonable steps to avoid a negative effect based on a ground of discrimination.
+This is called the duty to accommodate.

 Learn more: